 Between you and the website you are visiting, there are at least two caches.
 One is the ISP cache that contains IP addresses of most visited sites and the other is a local file on your disk.
-The HOSTS file contains IP records of the websites you frequently.
+The HOSTS file contains IP records of the websites you frequent.
 This caching is done to speed up access to the websites/URLs you intend to wish.
 Though HOSTS may also be compromised by changing the IP address assigned to the related URL, the most dangerous method is malicious PAC files.
 In the case of the latter, you do not even know for days that your machine has been compromised.

 What are PAC or Proxy Auto Config Files

 PAC files contain configuration for proxies used by your organization.
-They contain pre-defined values of the proxy: URL, port number etc. details.
+They contain predefined values of the proxy: URL, port number, etc. details.
 When you launch your browser, it reads the configuration information and configures itself on its own – saving you time and effort.

 Thus, the intention of PAC files is to ease the proxy configuration.
-If you add a new browser to your computer, or update an older version, you won’t need to configure the proxy from the scratch.
+If you add a new browser to your computer or update an older version, you won’t need to configure the proxy from the scratch.
 If its location is specified under Control Panel -> Internet Options, it will auto configure and work accordingly.

 Dangers of PAC Files